hlascelles/samudra/_posts/explore/2021-06-25-plastic-production.md

 title: Plastic production (in theory)
 meta_description: "Plastics can be either synthetic or biobased.
 Synthetic plastics, classed as petrochemicals, are derived from fossil fuels, mostly from crude oil and natural gas."
 show_meta: true
+the_date: 25 June 2021
+not_ready: true
 header: no
-author: karina
-first_date: 25 June 2021
-factchecked: "no"
 image:
     title: plastic-production.jpg
 categories:
-    - explore
+    - resources
 ---